 National Identity: South Korea

-Language(s): English, Korean, Kiswahili
+Language(s): English, Korean

 Major(s): International Studies/Anthropology